OdongAlican/responsive-design/README.md

 # Responsive Design [Collaborative project]
-This site illutrates responsive design applied to a variety of screen sizes by using media queries Additionally makes use of grid and flex design styles
+This site illutrates responsive design applied to a variety of screen sizes by using media queries.
+Additionally makes use of grid and flex design styles.

 > The structure of the index page (index.html) is based on the TheNextWeb.com main page